-In line with our anti-discrimination and dignity at work policy, we are committed to promoting a workplace that provides equal opportunity for all employees.
-All employment-related decisions, including compensation, benefits, recognition and promotions will be made solely on the basis of an individual's qualification, performance and behavior or other legitimate business considerations.
+In adherence to our anti-discrimination and dignity at work policy, we continue to ensure that every employment-related decision, including compensation, benefits, recognition and promotions is based solely on an individual's qualification, performance and behavior or other legitimate business considerations without discrimination.

-We respect minimum wages defined by the local regulations and comply with all the mandatory requirements defined by local legislation or binding collective bargaining agreements with regards to wages and their evolution.
+We rigorously respect minimum wages defined by the local regulations and comply with all the mandatory requirements defined by local legislation or binding collective bargaining agreements with regards to wages and their evolution.